 - Control (2 capsules per day)

-As well as taking the supplement, the men also trained with weights three times a week.
-The control group took the supplement, but did no training.
+As well as taking the supplement, the participants also trained with weights three times a week.
+Participants in the control group took the supplement, but did no training.

-Gains in muscle mass in both ecdysterone groups were significantly greater than the placebo group.
+Gains in muscle mass in the high-dose ecdysterone group was significantly greater than the placebo group.

 What’s more, all three training groups got stronger, increasing their 1-rep max in both the squat and bench press.